21 Essential Latino-Owned Businesses You Need to Know in the Bay Area

-How to support: El Buen Comer is open for pickup only.
-Order online here, and follow them on Instagram for updates (expect outdoor dining soon).
+How to support: El Buen Comer is open for indoor and outdoor dining, plus takeout.

 Yo También Cantina

-How to support: Yo Tambien Cantina is open for limited outdoor dining (with a potential parklet to come) and pickup, offering a regularly changing rice bowl alongside pantry items, tamales, beer, wine, and more.
-Order online here, and sign up for the YTC Wine and Veggie Club, a once-monthly collection of wines, produce, and other goodies, here.
+How to support: Yo Tambien Cantina is open for outdoor dining and takeout, offering a regularly changing rice bowl alongside pantry items, tamales, beer, wine, and more.
+Sign up for the YTC Wine and Veggie Club, a once-monthly collection of wines, produce, and other goodies, here.

 Celia's by the Beach

 Celia’s has been holding court on San Francisco’s western reaches since 1960, and their belly-filling, soul-warming combo plates are as good as ever.
-Help them celebrate the big 6-0 and stop by for forearm-sized burritos, batched margaritas to-go, and a cevicheladas, a Big Gulp-sized michelada topped with ceviche.
+Stop by for forearm-sized burritos, dangerously delicious margaritas, and a cevichelada, a Big Gulp-sized michelada topped with ceviche.

-How to support: Celia’s is open for takeout and delivery.
-Call 415-759-8741 to place pickup orders, or order delivery via Postmates, UberEats, or DoorDash.
-See the to-go menu here.
+How to support: Celia’s is open for indoor and outdoor dining, plus takeout and delivery.
+Call 415-759-8741 to place pickup orders, or order delivery via UberEats.

 How to support: La Palma is open for takeout, and has outdoor tables should those tacos not make it home.

-Picking a favorite burrito in San Francisco is akin to picking a favorite child (and doing the necessary research to arrive at a well-informed opinion will earn you a food baby or three).
+Picking a favorite burrito in San Francisco is akin to picking a favorite child.
 But El Metate always tends to come out on top thanks to their tightly rolled, well-balanced offerings filled with fresh, flavorful ingredients.

-How to support: El Metate is open for pickup and delivery.
-Call 415-641-7209 for pickup, or order via GrubHub or DoorDash.
+How to support: El Metate is open for indoor and outdoor dining, plus pickup and delivery.
+Call 415-641-7209 for pickup, or order online.

 El Pipila, helmed by Guadalupe Guerrero and her daughters Brenda and Alejandra Juarez, is home to a menu of full-flavored, lovingly crafted Guanajuatan cuisine.
 Everything is delicious, but their pozole verde, rich with bacon and shredded chicken, is easily one of the best bowls of soup in town.

 How to support: El Pipila is open for takeout and delivery.
-Order online here.
 You’ll often find their goods in the La Cocina Community Food Box, too.

 Al Pastor Papi